pghvlaans/sbotools/man-md/sbohints.1.md

 List the current blacklist and all optional dependency requests.
 If a blacklisted script has optional dependency requests or is requested as an optional depenedency, the user is notified.
+The **\--list** flag can be used without root privileges.

 **-q\|\--query**

 Return the current blacklist and optional dependency request status for one or more scripts.
 There is no output unless the queried script is blacklisted, has optional dependency requests or is on an optional dependency request list.
+The **\--query** flag can be used without root privileges.

 **\--reset**